Status: affected by circulating vaccine-derived poliovirus type 2 (cVDPV2)

 Polio this week in Senegal

-- One case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported in Diourbel bringing the number of 2021 cases to three.
+- No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
+There are 16 cases reported in 2021.

 - Read our Senegal page for more information.